floragunncom/search-guard-docs/_content/_docs_rest_api/restapi_api_roles.md

 ## PATCH

-The PATCH endpoint can be used to change individual attributes of a rolw, or to create, change and delete roles in a bulk call.
+The PATCH endpoint can be used to change individual attributes of a role, or to create, change and delete roles in a bulk call.
 The PATCH endpoint expects a payload in JSON Patch format.
 Search Guard supports the complete JSON patch specification.

 [JSON patch specification: http://jsonpatch.com/](http://jsonpatch.com/){:target="_blank"}